Skip to content

 Helps to Build Credit Profile-: Customers with no credit or limited credit history may find it harder to obtain a credit card.
 Banks issue credit cards based on the credit history of an applicant.
 Therefore, a secured credit card is a suitable option to choose from for anybody with low income or limited credit history to avail credit and build his credit profile.

-No Income Proof mandatory-: No income proof is required by the banks when applying for a secured credit card.
-Since the fixed deposit serves as security to the banks, making it an ideal choice for students, homemakers, and senior citizens to avail themselves of credit.
+No Income Proof Mandatory-: No income proof is required by the banks when applying for a secured credit card.
+The fixed deposit serves as security to the banks, making it an ideal choice for students, homemakers, and senior citizens to avail themselves of credit.

 Parting Thoughts